-Tell me what’s the story behind Aera is and what represents?
+Tell me what’s the story behind Duomo is and what represents?

 I think I’ve become a bit infatuated with the idea of being hard to find.
 It’s sort of like the feeling of falling in love with a song that no one has ever heard before.
 You want to share it with everyone but at the same time you want to keep it all for yourself.
 I love that feeling.